 Colourful tropical fruits at a Costa Rica market

-Fruits you can't find in Europe · Kevin's farm · Farmers' markets · Roadside stands
+Fruits you can't find in Europe · the farm · Farmers' markets · Roadside stands

 Costa Rica has fruits that will change how you think about fruit.

 Mamón chino.
 Guanábana.
 Cas.
 Marañón.
 Most have no name in your language.
-Kevin grows some of them on his farm — and knows every market and roadside stand worth stopping at.
+I grow some of them on my farm — and know every market and roadside stand worth stopping at.

 The fruits you need to try